 Which is the best domain name for academic websites?

-Your academic research project or institution needs a website, and choosing which type of domain name is part of setting it all up.
+Your research project or institution needs a website, and choosing which type of domain name for academic websites is part of setting it all up.

 .ac.uk domain names